ClementNerma/Rave/docs/books/hybrid.md

 ### Examples

-The `@example` descriptor gives an example on how to use the function:
+The `@example` annotation gives an example on how to use the function:

 ```sn
 /**